Subhrangsu90/100-Days-of-Code/README.md

 Continuing to deepen my JavaScript expertise with diverse operations! 💻🔀 #100DaysOfCode #JavaScript

+## Day 27: Advanced JavaScript Features

+### What I Learned
+- Compared scopes of the var and let keywords.
+- Explored array and object mutations using const.
+- Prevented object mutation and used arrow functions for concise coding.
+- Set default parameters, used the rest parameter, and leveraged the spread operator.
+- Mastered destructuring assignment for arrays and objects.

+Advancing my JavaScript skills with advanced features! 💡💻 #100DaysOfCode #JavaScript

 ## Connect with Me

 📫 Feel free to connect with me and share your coding journey!
 Let's inspire and support each other: